 Matt grew up in a very large family.
 He was the eighth of nine kids.
 His dad was a brilliant trial lawyer, and his mom an equally brilliant mother and wife.
 The goal growing up was to push to get better; never settle for “good enough”; and constantly look for places to improve – in their education, their work, and in service to others.
 From an early age, he learned a driven and fearless work ethic.

 Very early, Matt knew he wanted to be a trial lawyer, and always to represent David against Goliath.
-He wanted his education and training and eventually his experience to go toward helping the people who were overmatched, outgunned and cornered.
-Seeing the relief in a client’s eyes when he or she realizes that Matt is working for them and is someone who will go toe-to-toe with any big business, insurance company or powerful group is priceless.
+He wanted his education and training and eventually, his experience to go toward helping the people who were overmatched, outgunned, and cornered.
+Seeing the relief in a client’s eyes when he or she realizes that Matt is working for them and is someone who will go toe-to-toe with any big business, an insurance company or powerful group is priceless.

-What Matt knows that the clients may not know is that these insurance companies, and businesses know with whom they are dealing.
-Either they, or their lawyers have run into Matt before.
+What Matt knows that the clients may not know is that these insurance companies and businesses know with whom they are dealing.
+Either they or their lawyers have run into Matt before.
 They know – he does what he says he’s going to do.
-They know, in his dealings with them, just as with his clients, Matt has an uncompromising integrity in everything he does and says.
+They know, in his dealings with them, just as with his clients, Matt has uncompromising integrity in everything he does and says.

 He loves what he does, and it shows.
 He is always striving to improve his skills as a lawyer and his knowledge of liability issues and the medicine behind his client’s injuries.
 He not only continues to study and receive training in his profession.
 He teaches trial skills.
 He lectures on the concepts and applications of the law to his field.
 He is as comfortable in the classroom as he is in the courtroom.